horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/zcash.md

 - 1 ZEC unit of Zcash cryptocurrency consists of 100 million sub-units known as zatoshi.
 It's same for Bitcoin but instead of zatoshi the sub-units are called satoshi :).

-- Like Bitcoin, the amount of the block reward cuts in half about every four years until all 21 million ZEC are in circulation.
+- Just like Bitcoin, the amount of the block reward cuts in half about every four years until all 21 million ZEC are in circulation.

 ## 3. Zcash Privacy